MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/unityevents-and-animationevents.md

 1. If you haven't done so already, in the **Scene** window, adjust the view so that you can clearly see *ReceptionBot* from the front.
 1. On the menu bar, select **Window** > **Animation** > **Animation**.
 1. Dock the **Animation** window next to the **Project** window.
 1. In the **Animation** window, move the playback head to frame 224 as show below.
 Note that in the **Scene** window, *ReceptionBot* is pointing to the first in a series of informational popups.
-We're going to insert an AnimationEvent at this frame which will cause the **Console** to display a message indicating that *ReceptionBot* has pointed to the popup.
+We'll insert our AnimationEvent at this frame.

     ![Screenshot of ReceptionBot pointing at the first info popup and the Animation window showing the frame when this occurs.](../../media/enhance-your-environment/unityevents/012-robot-points.png)